TV Land Reviews: 'Cleveland' Still Hot, 'Retired at 35' Not

-With the huge premiere of Hot in Cleveland
+With the huge premiere of Hot in Cleveland over the summer, TV

 Land is suddenly a place for more than just reruns of classic sitcoms.